 With our Swatch Experience, YouTube channel, blog, and excellent customer service, we hope to empower you to make quilts, clothes, and bags you are truly proud of!

 Thanks for being here & supporting our mission.

 One stitch at a time.

 At Confident Stitch, we’re passionate about the life-changing potential of sewing.
 Empowering individuals with the tools and knowledge to shape their world.
 Hear more from our founder, Kate, in this video interview.

-The Confident Stitch began as Kate McIvor’s blog to chronicle the pleasures of combining beautiful fabrics with custom-made patterns that curve with your body.
+Confident Stitch began as Kate McIvor’s blog to chronicle her sewing journey.
 She dreamed of providing the resources needed to transform great sewing ideas into outfits and projects.

 Now she is making that dream a reality through this website, and a brick-and-mortar shop in Missoula, Montana.
 Kate’s mission is to create a welcoming place that uplifts and empowers all people.
 She hopes this website will make you feel as though you have just walked into the fabric shop of your dreams.

 Kate grew up in Lafayette, California, and has lived in Montana since 1986.
 A Certified Palmer/Pletsch Educator, she has been guided and inspired by Pati Palmer and Marta Alto over the past ten years.
 She has young-adult daughters, Mairin and Charlotte.
 She loves living in the Lower Rattlesnake neighborhood of Missoula, with her husband, Fred Rice, and a dog named Tailor.